-Mastering Physics FAQ
+Mastering Physics FAQ & Troubleshooting

-- When registering for Mastering Physics use your stonybrook.edu email address.
-Also, spell your name exactly as it appears in Blackboard. - If you are not sure whether you want to stay in this course you may want to consider signing up for temporary access.
+- You must register for Mastering Physics through Blackboard as indicated on page 2 of the syllabus.
+If you are asked for a course ID, that is a sure sign that you didn't; a course ID simply won't work. - When registering, use your stonybrook.edu email address.
+Also, spell your name exactly as it appears in Blackboard, including letter capitalizations. - If you are not sure whether you want to stay in this course you may want to consider signing up for temporary access.
 This will need to be upgraded to full access after the grace period expires (by following the instructions here). - Mastering Physics offers the option of purchasing an integrated digital copy of the textbook.
-I recommend it, but if you obtain the textbook by other means, that should be fine as well. - If you experience error messages while signing up or signing in, try - enabling pop-up windows - clearing website data
+I recommend it, but if you obtain the textbook by other means, that should be fine as well.

-- restarting your device - switching to another browser: Mozilla Firefox, Google Chrome, Microsoft Edge, or other - logging-in from a different device, such as a tablet, a phone, or another laptop.

-If all these measures fail, contact Pearson Customer Support here.
+- If you experience error messages while signing up or signing in, try - enabling pop-up windows - clearing website data - restarting your device - switching to another browser: Mozilla Firefox, Google Chrome, Microsoft Edge, or other - logging-in from a different device, such as a tablet, a phone, or another laptop. - If you are using a Mac computer and your browser displays the message Not Secure when accessing Mastering Physics, change the trust settings of the Pearson certificate in Keychain Access to Always Trust. - If all these measures fail, contact Pearson's Customer Support here.